Maria Butina, Russian agent who infiltrated NRA, visits Navalny in jail, with video cameras in tow

 Butina’s case came to light amid a scandal over Russian efforts to influence the 2016 U.S. presidential election.

 She was arrested in 2018 and sentenced to 18 months in prison in the United States in April 2019.
-She pleaded guilty to conspiring with a senior Russian official to infiltrate the National Rifle Association and other groups without registering with the U.S. Justice Department as a foreign agent.
+She pleaded guilty to conspiring with a senior Russian official to infiltrate the National Rifle Association and other groups without registering with the Justice Department as a foreign agent.
 She was released and deported in October 2019.

-U.S. District Judge Tanya S. Chutkan of the District of Columbia said her effort to penetrate conservative U.S. political circles without disclosing she was working as an agent for the Kremlin were “dangerous” and “a threat to our democracy.”
+U.S. District Judge Tanya S. Chutkan of the District of Columbia said her effort to penetrate conservative U.S. political circles without disclosing she was working as an agent for the Kremlin was “dangerous” and “a threat to our democracy.”

 She published a book, “Prison Diary,” in November about her jail time in the United States.
-She has appeared on Russian television describing the conditions, claiming that medical aid is not offered in American prisons.
+She has appeared on Russian television describing the conditions, claiming that medical aid is not offered in U.S. prisons.
 She said in interviews that the light was switched on every four hours at night, waking her up.

 In her book, she complained that she was locked in solitary confinement for breaking the rules, without being informed what she had done wrong.
 She claimed fellow inmates told her that prison authorities promised them reduced sentences if they reported her for doing “something bad.”